 How can I be sure that ‘live gaming' is fair?

-For any issues customers should contact the Live Casino ‘Pit Boss' using the chat function on Live games, or Customer Services by Live Chat, email or telephone and can report any issues they feel have not been resolved.
+For any issues, customers should contact the Live Casino ‘Pit Boss' using the chat function on Live games, or Customer Services by Live Chat, email or telephone and can report any issues they feel have not been resolved correctly.
 Customers should make a note of the game ID to ensure that Customer Services can respond quickly and efficiently.